 At CancerChoices, we use the term complementary therapy.
 This describes the use of safe, evidence-based, holistic and natural therapies and practices in addition to standard medical care.
 When you combine these complementary therapies with lifestyle changes and modern cancer medicine in a safe, coordinated way, we call this an integrative approach

-We list many of the lifestyle changes and supplements used in this program below.
-You can add them to your routine, under the supervision of your care team, without following a specific program.2Ornish D, Weidner G et al. Intensive lifestyle changes may affect the progression of prostate cancer.
+CancerChoices founder Michael Lerner, PhD, often remarks that prostate cancer is a poster child for an integrative approach.
+This is especially true in early-stage prostate cancer.
+At this stage, incorporating evidence-based complementary therapies and lifestyle practices may help slow down or even prevent cancer growth and spread, helping you avoid undergoing radical treatments.1Berg CJ, Habibian DJ et al. Active holistic surveillance: the nutritional aspect of delayed intervention in prostate cancer.
+Journal of Nutrition and Metabolism, 2016;2016:2917065; Werneburg GT, Kongnyuy M et al. Patient-reported quality of life progression in men with prostate cancer following primary cryotherapy, cyberknife, or active holistic surveillance.
+Prostate Cancer and Prostatic Diseases.
+2018;21(3):355–363; Ornish D, Weidner G et al. Intensive lifestyle changes may affect the progression of prostate cancer.
 Journal of Urology.
 2005 Sep;174(3):1065-9; discussion 1069-70; Ornish D, Magbanua MJ et al. Changes in prostate gene expression in men undergoing an intensive nutrition and lifestyle intervention.
 Proceedings of the National Academy of Sciences of the United States of America.
 2008 Jun 17;105(24):8369-74; Ornish D, Lin J et al. Increased telomerase activity and comprehensive lifestyle changes: a pilot study.
 Lancet Oncology.
 2008 Nov;9(11):1048-57; Dewell A, Weidner G et al. Relationship of dietary protein and soy isoflavones to serum IGF-1 and IGF binding proteins in the Prostate Cancer Lifestyle Trial.
 Nutrition and Cancer.
 2007;58(1):35-42.
+Ask your doctor about Active Surveillance and if it’s a fit for you.

 Key foods for prostate cancer recovery

 Research shows that what you eat can play a significant role in helping prevent and manage prostate cancer.
 There is strong evidence supporting the benefits of specific foods.
-Talk to your doctor about any diet changes you’d like to make.3Schmidt JA, Huybrechts I et al. Protein and amino acid intakes in relation to prostate cancer risk and mortality—a prospective study in the European Prospective Investigation into Cancer and Nutrition.
+Talk to your doctor about any diet changes you’d like to make.2Schmidt JA, Huybrechts I et al. Protein and amino acid intakes in relation to prostate cancer risk and mortality—a prospective study in the European Prospective Investigation into Cancer and Nutrition.
 Cancer Medicine.
 2023 Feb;12(4):4725-4738; McCann SE, Ambrosone CB.
 Intakes of selected nutrients, foods, and phytochemicals and prostate cancer risk in western New York.
 Nutrition and Cancer.
 2005;53(1):33-41; Kolonel LN, Hankin JH et al. Egg intake and cancers of the breast, ovary and prostate: a dose-response meta-analysis of prospective observational studies.
 British Journal of Nutrition.
 2015 Oct 14;114(7):1099-107; Su ZT, Mamawala M, Landis PK, et al. Diet quality, dietary inflammatory potential, and risk of prostate cancer grade reclassification.
 JAMA Oncology.
 2024 Oct 17; Gregg JR, Zheng J et al. Diet quality and Gleason grade progression among localised prostate cancer patients on active surveillance.
 British Journal of Cancer.
 2019 Feb;120(4):466-471.

-Lifestyle medicine for prostate cancer
+Lifestyle practices for prostate cancer

-Managing chronic health issues
+Manage chronic health issues

 Managing chronic health issues you have will better support your body in fighting cancer.
 Talk to your doctor about chronic health issues like obesity, diabetes, and high cholesterol.